 It Ain’t Easy Being Perfect

 In the paleo community, people talk of paleo perfectionism as a bad thing, but when you have an autoimmune disease, 80/20 doesn’t work.
 If I indulge, my reward is severe pain.
 So, lucky me has to shoot for that perfection.
 To be clear, I’m not strict AIP any more.
 I’ve personalized my diet through the elimination-reintroduction process of the autoimmune protocol.
 But that process also clearly identified the foods that cause me to flare, and I can’t allow those even 1% of the time never mind 20%.

 So, what do I do?
 Every once in a while, a girl needs to have a “Poor Baby” party, and I guess this blog post is an online version of that.
 But mostly, I suck it up, and feel grateful that there’s a dietary solution to my pain and a healthy outlet for my inner perfectionist.
 I enjoy the food I can eat, and feel grateful that I love to cook.
 I savor the taste of my curried chicken salad.
 The fact that the mayo, curry powder and mango chutney all had to be homemade doubled the preparation time, but it also amplified the taste, so it was the best chicken salad I’ve ever eaten.
 I have fun flavoring my homemade kombucha, so this fermented health beverage isn’t just good for me, it’s also a treat.
 I make kick-ass herbed burger patties, so I don’t miss ketchup or the bun.
 I start my day with homemade chicken soup, and get a daily dose of nurturing that people usually only experience when they’re sick.
 I’m mastering the art of coconut flour baking, so I don’t need to live a puritan life altogether.
 Honestly, I could keep this list going for hours.
 What’s on the menu for this weekend?
-Chinese five spice pork ribs.
+Roast pork with onion and apple gravy.
 What’s my new favorite side dish: winter veggies in spiced coconut milk.
 Seriously, you wish you ate at my house now, don’t you?
 So long as you can smuggle in your (insert favorite indulgence here).